uw-pycert-course-01/assignment04/README.md

 Here are the steps you need to follow.
 We start with the questions file.

-1. Write new funtionality that will read through the questions file one record at a time.
+1. Write new functionality that will read through the questions file one record at a time.
 1. For each record, ask the user to validate that the question is correct.
 1. "Correct" means the user is happpy with the wording.
 1. ALso, the question must be between 10 and 30 character long.